 (1) You may include, in the area outside the border of the form, other information needed for billing or other purposes necessary to the collection process.

-(3) As an employer, you may add the name of the DOT agency under whose authority the test occurred as part of the employer information.
+(3) As an employer, in Step 1-D of the CCF you may preprint the box for the DOT Agency under whose authority the test will occur.

 (4) As a collector, you may use a CCF with your name, address, telephone number, and fax number preprinted, but under no circumstances may you sign the form before the collection event.